Police across US speak out against Minneapolis custody death

 Abdullah and hundreds of others protested what she called Floyd’s lynching on Wednesday night.
 Some blocked lanes of a freeway and shattered windows of California Highway Patrol cruisers.

 Minneapolis is bracing for more violence after days of civil unrest, with burned buildings, looted stores and angry graffiti demanding justice.
 The governor on Thursday called in the National Guard.
-On Thursday night, protesters torched a Minneapolis police station that the department was forced to abandon.

 The heads of the Los Angeles and Chicago departments - both of which have been rocked before by police brutality scandals - addressed Floyd’s death and its potential effect on race relations between law enforcement and communities of color.